Packing Light for Air Force Basic Training

 - Cash.
 No more than about $40.
 You will be allowed to keep cash in your security drawer, but you will have to record the serial number in a notebook and keep that list up-to-date.

 - Toothbrush, toothbrush tray, and toothpaste/powder.
 Your toothbrush tray should be the square kind.
-If you get the round kind, and it rolls when the T.I. opens your drawer to inspect it, it will be out of place, and you'll get a demerit.
+If you get the round kind it will roll when the T.I. opens your drawer to inspect it.
+It will be out of place, and you'll get a demerit.
 For toothpaste, get the "flip lid" kind.
 The "screw top" is almost impossible to keep clean.

 - Shampoo.
 Again, this should be a square-type bottle or tube, so it doesn't roll around in your drawer.

 - Soap (bar or liquid).
-Note -- Liquid soap is easier to keep in inspection condition.
+Keep in mind that liquid soap is easier to keep in inspection condition.

 - Ball-point pen (black).
 The "official" list says "black or blue," but you'll find out that the Air Force likes official documents signed with black ink.

 - Notebook and paper.
 Bring only a small notebook to take notes for the first couple of days.
-This is one of the "standardization" things.
 The T.I. is going to want everyone to purchase the "Air Force Style" notebook at the BX.

 - Civilian eyeglasses.
 If required to see, you will wear your civilian eyeglasses until your "military" glasses are issued, which takes about two weeks for most people.
 Once you receive your "military" glasses, you'll be required to wear them for the remainder of basic training.